libpixel/libpixel-uploader/README.md

 ## Uploading

-There are two ways of triggering the file upload: automatically and manually.
+On your page will be a form which will be used to upload the images.
+Once the user has selected a file, there are two ways of triggering the file upload: automatically and manually.

 ### Automatically

-The automatic way binds event listeners to the file input's form and uploads the image when the form submission is triggered by the user.
+The automatic way binds event listeners to the file input's form and uploads the image when the form submission is triggered.
 You can use this option by calling `addEventListeners()` on the uploader object:

 ```js
 uploader.addEventListeners();
 ```

-Below is a description of the flow of events and what the uploader does
+So as soon as the form is submitted, the upload to S3 will automatically start.

-automatically:
+Behind the scenes, this is what the LibPixel Uploader does for you:

 - When the user triggers the form submission:
   - Image upload starts.